Solving Starbucks Problems – 1. Loss of Theatre

 - less product waste, which reduces food cost for Starbucks.

-- Barista can multi-task.
+- The barista can multi-task.
 Instead of monitoring the shot, the barista can be steaming milk or prepping the next drink while the machine dispenses the perfect shot.

 CON: Problems Created: